If obesity is a glandular problem, which gland is responsible and how can it be treated?

 Battling an Endocrine Problem

 Being overweight has medical and social consequences.
-It is often a precursor to hypertension, high cholesterol and diabetes.
+It can often trigger hypertension, high cholesterol and diabetes.
 Are you an individual who has battled weight all of your life.
 You endure teasing and embarrassment.
 As a result, you might become reclusive.
-Some who tackle the problem with extreme fitness routines see success with variable duration.
+Some people who tackle the problem with extreme fitness routines see success with variable duration.
 Morbidly obese patients may resort to bariatric surgery, gastric bypass (Lap-Band®) surgery and/or liposuction.

 Critics say, “Stop eating so much.”
 You may attempt to assuage the disparagement by responding, "I’m big boned” or, “It’s a glandular problem.”
 But no one listens.
 Physiologically, weight has little to do with bone size.
 It could, however, be an endocrinology glandular problem.
 If so, which gland is responsible and how can it be treated?